February 07, 2013

 On GMOs, Lynas recalls his early adherence to environmental dogmas, before he researched the issue and learned that "there hasn't been a single GMO-related health issue over a decade of research and testing, [and] environmentally GMOs have been beneficial."

 Lynas praises the work of Stewart Brand and his book Whole Earth Discipline for convincing him to come out of the closet and embrace these technologies that have become pariahs in the environmental community.
 Brand attended this summer's Breakthrough Dialogue in San Francisco, where he shared similar views on risk exaggeration and rational technology use.
-See below for a video of Brand at the Breakthrough Dialogue:

 The research and writing of Lynas and Brand is encouraging.
 Instead of dogmatically rejecting essential technologies, they look at the issues holistically and rationally, and embrace an agenda that prioritizes human development and dignity on an ecologically vibrant planet.